 Taekwondo is a martial art that focuses on landing strikes.
 These strikes are often kicks, but the hands also play a crucial role in punching and defense.
-Taekwondo kicks will also be relatively high, including the head and roundhouse kicks.
+Taekwondo kicks, including the head and roundhouse kicks, will also be relatively high.

 What Are the Differences in Competition Rules Between Jiu-Jitsu and Taekwondo?